 help your golf club.

-As well as her extensive knowledge and experience of golf clubs, Jackie is also a trained Health & Safety Advisor and holds a UK Mediation Practitioners Certificate.
+As well as her extensive knowledge and experience of Golf Clubs, Jackie is a seasoned lecturer and can provide informative and entertaining speeches at your events on a number of legal subjects.
+Jackie is also a trained Health & Safety Advisor and holds a UK Mediation Practitioners Certificate.

-Deb is Jackie's right-hand woman and has been with the NGCAA since 2012.
+Deb has been with the NGCAA since 2012.
 Although not a golfer, Deb has extensive experience in a number of office management roles and is likely to be the first point of contact for our members.

-Deb is in charge of all non-legal elements of the office, in particular membership and account queries, website log-in enquiries and club profile updates.
-She is responsible for organising the annual Golf Days and for ensuring the smooth running of the office by providing plenty of cups of coffee to Jackie!
+Deb is in charge of all non-legal elements of the office, in particular membership and account queries, website log-in enquiries and Club profile updates.
+She is responsible for ensuring the smooth running of the office.

 Thomas is the most recent addition to our team, with specialist skills in marketing and administration techniques.
 Having been part of several successful online ventures his expertise in this area will no doubt become part of our ongoing mission to provide additional services to our members.
 He is currently overseeing our social media accounts and online presence and will be assisting Deb in the smooth running of day to day operations at the NGCAA office.